-Linda Yates is the founder and CEO of Mach49, the leading growth incubator for global businesses.
+Linda Yates is the Founder and CEO of Mach49, the leading growth Incubator for global businesses.
 She is a seasoned CEO with over 25 years of experience creating global strategy and driving innovation for large multinationals around the world.
-As a native of the Silicon Valley, Linda has an extensive local and global network — serving as a bridge between the Silicon Valley and the board rooms and C-Suites of large multinational corporations her entire career.
+As a native of Silicon Valley, Linda has an extensive local and global network — serving as a bridge between Silicon Valley and the board rooms and C-Suites of large multinational corporations throughout her career.

-She launched Mach49 as the first Silicon Valley Incubator / Accelerator focused on helping global enterprises leverage their talent, ideas, brand, assets, competencies, capital, and customers to drive meaningful growth.
-By Disrupting InsideOut: launching ventures, building incubators, and seizing the mothership advantage and Disrupting OutsideIn: building world-class corporate venture funds, guiding Executive Investment Committees to operate as top-tier VCs and maximizing the partnership value of external startups, Linda helps global enterprises beat the startups at their own game.
+She launched Mach49 as the first Silicon Valley Incubator / Accelerator focused on helping global enterprises leverage their talent, ideas, brands, assets, competencies, capital, and customers to drive meaningful growth.
+By Disrupting InsideOut: launching ventures, building Incubators, and seizing the Mothership advantage and Disrupting OutsideIn: building world-class corporate venture funds, guiding Executive Investment Committees to operate as top-tier VCs, and maximizing the partnership value of external startups, Linda helps global enterprises beat the startups at their own game.
 Focused 100% on execution, Linda is committed to developing the client’s capability to create a pipeline and portfolio of new ventures on their own for the long term.

-Linda spent a decade as a member of the Board of Directors for NYSE-traded Sybase Inc. (now SAP) and has been a board member and advisor to many entrepreneurs and private companies.
-Linda was CEO of Strategos — pioneering the field of Corporate Innovation with Co-Founder and Chairman, Professor Gary Hamel.
-Prior to Strategos, she spent six years with the Mac Group / Gemini, where she was Head of the San Francisco office, co-head of the High Tech practice on the West Coast and, later, Europe (based in Amsterdam).
-Her career began with two years at Smith Barney in corporate finance and M&A. Linda has extensive global experience having lived, worked, or traveled to almost 70 countries.
+Linda spent a decade as a member of the Board of Directors for NYSE-traded Sybase Inc. (now SAP) and has been a Board Member and Advisor to many entrepreneurs and private companies.
+She was CEO of Strategos — pioneering the field of corporate innovation with Co-Founder and Chairman, Professor Gary Hamel.
+Prior to Strategos, Linda spent 6 years with the Mac Group / Gemini, where she was Head of the San Francisco office and Co-Head of the High Tech practice on the West Coast and, later, Europe (based in Amsterdam).
+Her career began with 2 years at Smith Barney in corporate finance and M&A. Linda has extensive global experience, having lived, worked, or traveled to almost 70 countries.

-Yates is a Henry Crown Fellow with the Aspen Institute.
-She is an environmental activist having built Tah.Mah.Lah (http://www.tahmahlah.com), considered the greenest home in the US and a 21st-century education pioneer, including working to transform public schools and co-founding Creekside Learning Lab as a demo site for best practices in 21st-century learning.
-She holds a BA in Foreign Affairs from the University of Virginia and a MA in International Relations and Comparative Politics from Stanford University, where she guest lectures.
+Linda is a Henry Crown Fellow with the Aspen Institute.
+She is an environmental activist and built what is considered to be the greenest home in the US, known as Tah.Mah.Lah.
+She is also a 21st-century education pioneer, working to transform public schools and co-founding Creekside Learning Lab as a demo site for best practices in 21st-century learning.
+She holds a BA in Foreign Affairs from the University of Virginia and an MA in International Relations and Comparative Politics from Stanford University, where she guest lectures.

-Linda is currently working on her book tentatively titled, “The Unicorn Within: How Companies can Create Game-changing Ventures at Startup Speed,” to be published by Harvard Press, May 2022.
+Linda is currently working on her book “The Unicorn Within: How Companies Can Create Game-Changing Ventures at Startup Speed,” to be published by Harvard Press in Summer 2022.